David-Patow/Drains1268TwinOakLn/README.md

 ![E - Patow-Drain-B.jpg](Patow-Drain-E.jpg)

 Photo F : At 6951 Smith Rd, the higher water level on the close side of the driveway implies that the conduit here is blocked.
-Further, there is no evidence of outflow from the far ditch segment.
+Further, there is no visible outflow from the far ditch segment.

 ![F - Patow-Drain-B.jpg](Patow-Drain-F.jpg)

 Photo G : At the corner of Smith Rd and Weber Ln, there is no obvious pipe, yet I see a small bit of percolating water.
 Is the pipe end covered?
-Or, could this be flowing from underground, under the roadway?
+Or, could this be free-flowing from under the roadway?

 ![G - Patow-Drain-B.jpg](Patow-Drain-G.jpg)